AnhDuongv7/anhduongv7.github.io/docs/Flutter/Basic/ConstvsFinal.md

 name = "Jack"; /// Will throw error as well
 ```

-Usage `const`
+### Usage `const`
+{: .d-inline-block }

+NOTE
+{: .label .label-green }
 It is used to increase Flutter performance as it helps Flutter to rebuild only widgets that should be updated.
-Means while using setState() in StateFulWidget, only those components will be rebuild that are non const constructor.
+Means while using setState() in StateFulWidget, only those components **will be rebuild that are non const constructor.**

 ```dart
 class _MyWidgetState extends State<MyWidget> {